port-labs/port-docs/docs/how-to-guides/basic-ui-operations/entity-operations.md

 </Tabs>

-You should now have a new entity called `Notification Service` in the Microservice page that looks like this:
+You should now have a new entity called `Notification Service` on the Microservice page that looks like this:

 ![New Microservice entity marked](../../../static/img/setup-your-port/self-service-portal/entities/NewMSEntity.png)